BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Section 2 The Vice-President shall perform the duties of the President in the President’s absence and perform duties delegated by the President.

-Section 3 The Secretary shall keep a record of all proceedings of the Society and shall take minutes
+b.
+The Vice-President shall be given notice of every committee meeting.
+Section 3 The Secretary shall keep a record of all proceedings of the SOCIETY and shall take minutes at every meeting.

 a.
 The Secretary shall distribute a draft of the minutes of all Board and General meetings to the Board of Directors within ten (10) days after the meetings, and corrections returned to the Secretary within ten (10) days.
 The corrected draft will be distributed prior to the next Board Meeting.